 Under Obamacare, more than 20 million Americans have gained health care coverage, many for the first time, and the nation’s uninsured rate is at an all-time low.
 Have you or someone you know gotten covered because of Obamacare?
 If so, explain why it's important to you that you and your loved ones have insurance.

 Obamacare contains crucial protections, including eliminating lifetime limits on coverage and banning insurance companies from discriminating against people with pre-existing conditions.
-We could lose these common-sense protections if congressional leaders continue down this dangerous path to repeal.
-Have you or someone you know benefitted from them?
+Repeal threatens all of these common-sense protections.
+Have you or someone you know benefitted from Obamacare's protections?

-Preventive care is now free under Obamacare, but might not be if Congress rushes to repeal the law.
+Preventive care is now free under Obamacare, but might not be if the Senate's disastrous repeal bill passes.
 Have you or someone you know recently visited a doctor for an annual checkup, vaccination, or mammogram?

 Under Obamacare, states have seen children, low-income families, the elderly and the disabled gain important access to health services through Medicaid.
 Survivors of the opioid epidemic have also benefitted from Medicaid’s protections.
-Not only would the new repeal bill end Medicaid expansion, it would end Medicaid as we know it.
+The Senate's new bill cruelly slashes Medicaid funding, ending the program as we know it.
 Have you or someone you know benefitted from Medicaid?